RedHatInsights/ai-web-clients/packages/aai-client/README.md

 - `message`: The message text to send
 - `options.requestBody`: Required request body with model, provider, and query
 - `options.stream`: Must be `true` for streaming
-- `options.afterChunk`: Callback function for streaming responses
+- `options.handleChunk`: Callback function for streaming responses

 **Required requestBody fields:**
 - `model` (string): The AI model to use